Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and

-{\em The hierarchy of Manna and Pnueli in $\PLTL$ \cite{MP89a}} is the inclusion ordering of a finite number of classes of $\omega$-languages also termed {\em (temporal) properties}.
-In ascending order, the classes are known as {\em satefy} and its dual {\em guarantee}, aka {\em reachability}, followed by the intermediate class of {\em obligation} properties, which are finite combinations of safety and guarantee ones by $\cup$ and $\cap$, followed by the classes of {\em recurrence}, aka {\em response}, and {\em persistence} properties, which are about an event occurring infinitely many times or ultimately always, respectively, followed by their finitary combinations by $\cup$ and $\cap$, which form the top class, which is called {\em reactivity}.
+{\em The hierarchy of Manna and Pnueli in $\PLTL$} is the inclusion ordering of a finite number of classes of $\omega$-languages also termed {\em (temporal) properties}.
+In ascending order, the lowest classes are known as {\em satefy} and its dual {\em guarantee}, aka {\em reachability}.
+They are followed by the intermediate class of {\em obligation} properties, which are finite combinations of safety and guarantee ones by $\cup$ and $\cap$.
+Then come the classes of {\em recurrence}, aka {\em response}, and {\em persistence} properties, which are about an event occurring infinitely many times or ultimately always, respectively.
+The top class, which is called {\em reactivity}, consists of the finitary combinations of recussence and persistence by $\cup$ and $\cap$.
 In \cite{MP89a}, the hierarchy is given in the notation of topology, involving up to $G_\delta$-sets and $F_\sigma$-sets in the topological space of infinite sequences, the notation of regular $\omega$-languages, and $\PLTL$.
-Normal forms of the regular expressions and $\PLTL$ formulas are known for the properties of each of the classes, in case these properties are $\omega$-regular or expressible in $\PLTL$, respectively.
+Properties from each of the classes that are definable by regular expressions or $\PLTL$ formulas are shown to admit normal forms in these languages.
 Further insight on the study can be found in \cite{SafetyProgress10.1007/978-3-642-58041-3_5}, where earlier results about the individual classes such as \cite{DBLP:journals/mst/Landweber69,DBLP:journals/iandc/Wagner79} on the definability of recurrence and reactivity by their corresponding types of $\omega$-automata have been both referred to and included for the sake of self-containedness.
 In this paper we use interval-based separation to establish an interval-based normal form for the top class of {\em reactivity} in $\ITLNL$.
-The scope of this normal form is greater than that of the $\PLTL$ ones and equals the scope of the regular expression normal form because the expressiveness $\ITLNL$ matches $\omega$-regular languages.
+The scope of this normal form is greater than that of the $\PLTL$ ones and equals the scope of the regular expression normal form because the expressiveness $\ITLNL$ matches regular $\omega$-languages.